 Economy hit manufacturing TA teams

-The report paints a stark picture of the obstacles faced by manufacturing TA leaders in the middle of the economic downturn, with 26% of respondents citing remote work compensation expectations, changes in hiring policies, and culture disconnect as the top challenges of 2022.
+The report paints a stark picture of the obstacles faced by manufacturing TA leaders in the middle of the economic downturn and a manufacturing labor shortage, with 26% of respondents citing remote work compensation expectations, changes in hiring policies, and culture disconnect as the top challenges of 2022.
 In today’s economy, TA leaders must adapt their work structures, policies, and talent acquisition strategies to the new world of work while addressing the aftermath of layoffs.

 Time-to-hire and candidate relationships a key focus

 Looking ahead, talent leaders know that hitting their goals amid high-volume hiring challenges and the sector-wide skills shortage requires a fast, engaging hiring process.
 Reducing time-to-hire (36%) and cultivating relationships with candidates (36%) are tied for their top focus area in 2023.
-Addressing their biggest challenge for the coming year and upgrading their hiring technology enables teams to deliver a well-rounded candidate experience and make headway on these top priorities.
+Addressing their biggest challenge for the coming year and upgrading their manufacturing recruitment software enables teams to deliver a well-rounded candidate experience and make headway on these top priorities.

 “It’s clear that hiring teams in manufacturing are under significant strain,” said Ahryun Moon, CEO of GoodTime.
 “Filling their endless vacant roles with the most qualified talent possible requires teams to innovate their processes.
 Shifting their attention towards decreasing time-to-hire and genuinely connecting with candidates allows teams to create a comprehensive hiring process, one that places equal emphasis on speed and relationships.”